 As a Church of England School we want our pupils to have confidence in their ability to play a role in ensuring that the world we live in is fair and just for all of God's children.
 Also, to have a deeper understanding of the Christian concept of 'stewardship' in that we are looking after the amazing world that God created so that future generations can have the opportunity to live an abundant life.

 To support the children's understanding of these ideas, each year group undertakes a unit of work whose foundation is based on us being 'Global Citizens' who are willing to be 'Courageous Advocates' if something is not fair.
 For a fuller explanation of how this concept is delivered at Longfleet, please read the information sheet above.
+For examples of work from the units, please read the articles in the newsletter below.

 The following values have been defined by the government as being 'British':-